 Part of Porter County was called Indian Island in the 17th and 18th centuries and was a high spot in the Great Kankakee Marsh.
 The surrounding lands were a forested swamp, which was a great area to obtain food and natural supplies for the Potawatomi (pronounced Poh-tuh-WAH-toh-mee) Indians.
 The name Potawatomi is derived from the name they had for themselves, Bodewadmi, which like many other Native American Tribe names meant original people in their language.

-Tassinong was a French trading post in present day Porter County near Indiana Route 49.
-In the front yard of a home there is a marker placed by the the Historical Society of Porter County which reads:
+Tassinong was a French trading post in present-day Porter County near Indiana Route 49.
+In the front yard of a home there is a marker placed by the Historical Society of Porter County which reads:

 Site of Tassinong

 A French mission and Trading Post - 1673